Remember, remember the fifth of November, right?

 “Beat Boy is fantastic”, I exclaimed.
 “But You Spin Me Round is awful.
 It’s a clattering mess.
 What have they done?”

-What they’d done is roped in the then unknown production team of Stock Aitken and Waterman to helm the track.
-I recognised the names from the brilliant Divine single You Think You’re A Man earlier that summer.
+What they’d done is roped in the then almost entirely unknown production team of Stock Aitken and Waterman to helm the track.
+Though at least I recognised the names from the brilliant Divine single You Think You’re A Man earlier that summer.
 I bought the 12″ too, and both songs are similar in both sound, structure and melody, so I still to this day have no idea why I took against You Spin Me Round, at least on those first impressions.

 Anyway, what did I know?
 The single took an eternity to get noticed, and thanks to the simple but striking video’s heavy rotation on Sky Tracks, the MTV style music show on Sky Channel cable TV (the fledgling forerunner of SkyBSB), I grew to love the song.
 And, shock, horror, eventually the public did as well.